meglaficus/bmd/ReadMe.md

 The code for the RICAP function was quoted from the repository of [koshian2](https://github.com/koshian2/keras-ricap), with some edits.

 ## License
 Sorry, there is no license offered for this project.
 This means I do not give you permission to copy or reuse the code in this project.
-However, this is not applied when you aim to retest the experiment of the paper.
+However, this limitation is not applied when you aim to retest the experiment of the paper.
 Commercial use is strictly prohibited.

 [https://choosealicense.com/no-permission/](https://choosealicense.com/no-permission/)